jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

 ### A MINIMAL REPOSITORY

 A [*repository*](https://en.wikipedia.org/wiki/Repository_(version_control)) is a place (local on your computer or with a service like Github) that not only keeps all your files but allows others to view and download your project (if you've enabled that) and keeps previous versions of files too.
+Or, as [Jenny Bryan and Jim Hester put it](https://happygitwithr.com/big-picture.html): think of Github as Microsoft Word's `Track Changes` on steroids.

 Any repository you create should include at least the following:

 * Your code (which should be clean and commented)
-* Any supporting files required for your project
+* Any supporting files required for your project such as images, fonts, and other Javascript files
 * A `README` file explaining what the project is (more details below)
 * For creative projects, at least one screenshot of the piece running

 Optionally, you may want to include:

-* Link to a video of the piece running
+* Link to a video of the piece running and/or more images
 * A license for your project (Github lets you create them in the app!)
 * Tutorial (in the `README` or a separate file) explaining how to install and run the piece and/or how it works
 * Citations to projects that inspired yours, code or tutorials that you used, etc